elesiuta/pyxargs/README.md

 directories, this is useful when dealing with file paths containing multiple character encodings.

-optional arguments:
+options:
-  -h, --help            show this help message and exit --examples            print example usage
-  --version             show program's version number and exit -m input-mode         options are:
+  -h, --help            show this help message and exit --examples            show example usage and exit --version             show program's version number and exit -m input-mode         options are:
                         file    = build commands from filenames and execute in